Method of production - Caught at sea

 Most tuna stocks range across and are accessed by numerous coastal states, making harmonised and effective management of these individual stocks very difficult.
 To try and achieve this, Intergovernmental Regional Fisheries Management Organisations (RFMOs) have been established; for this stock it is the Indian Ocean Tuna Commission (IOTC).
 There are five main tuna RFMOs worldwide and it is their responsibility to carry out data collection, scientific monitoring and management of these fisheries.
 Whilst the RFMOs are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced still varies significantly between coastal states.
 For this reason, it is important to choose tuna that has been caught by vessels that are well regulated by their flag state.
-Yellowfin catch and/or effort data is poor or unknown for the following countries/fisheries: Indonesia, Sri Lanka, Yemen, and Madagascar; the gillnet fishery of Pakistan; non-reporting industrial purse seiners and longliners of India; the fresh-tuna longline fishery of Indonesia, the gillnet fisheries of Iran and Pakistan; significant gillnet/longline fishery of Sri Lanka; important coastal fisheries using hand and/or troll lines, in particular Yemen, Indonesia, and Madagascar.
+Retained yellowfin catch and/or effort data is poor or unknown for the following countries/fisheries including: many coastal fisheries, notably those from Indonesia, Sri Lanka, Yemen, and Madagascar; the gillnet fisheries of Iran and Pakistan; longliners of India; the fresh-tuna longline fishery of Indonesia; the gillnet and longline fishery of Sri Lanka; and other non-reporting industrial purse seine and longline vessels.

 To help address IUU, the IOTC maintains an IUU Vessel List and prohibits transhipments for large scale vessels at sea unless part of the Programme to Monitor Transhipments at Sea, which requires a list of approved and authorised vessels to undertake transhipments to be maintained.
 Additionally, the programme requires all transhipments at sea to be monitored by an IOTC observer.